Some people have a tendency to ignore the Shiba Inu pros and cons that exist and wind up taking on a dog that they’re not prepared for.

 2. They Suffer Fewer Health Problems than Other Breeds

 With an average lifespan of 12-15 years, Shiba Inus are generally known to be a healthy breed.
-Healthy means that, though they have certain health concerns like any other breed, they are less prone to suffer from as large of a variety compared to others.
+Healthy means that, though they have certain health concerns like any other breed, they are less prone to suffer serious health issues compared to others.

 A healthy diet and exercise help avoid many of the issues that can occur with the Shiba Inu.
 However, they can be prone to have hereditary diseases and need to be checked for eye, hip, and knee problems as they get older.